nose-devs/nose2/docs/plugins/layers.rst

 --------------------------------------

-In the initial release, *test suites using layers are incompatible with the multipprocess plugin*.
+In the initial release, *test suites using layers are incompatible with the multiprocess plugin*.
 This should be fixed in a future release.

 Plugin reference